scrum-1/horosim/README.md

 ## Installation ##

 There is a virtual machine with all the software ready to use, you only need to install the CoppeliaSim simulator.
 If you prefer to install it in your machine, I provide detailed instructions.
-Take into account that the installation can be a bit tricky, if you are not used to install libraries and developing tools.

 See [Installation Instructions](docs/Installation.md)